 Employees may enroll in the 403(b) Tax-Deferred Savings Plan at any time during the year.
 There is no waiting period for new hires.

-TIAA-CREF provides a customized website designed specifically for Yale participants where you can view and manage your Yale University retirement program contributions and investment options in one place.
-The site offers detailed fund information with Vanguard and TIAA-CREF investment fund options and retirement planning calculators.
+TIAA provides a customized website designed specifically for Yale participants where you can view and manage your Yale University retirement program contributions and investment options in one place.
+The site offers detailed fund information with Vanguard and TIAA investment fund options and retirement planning calculators.

-To enroll in a retirement plan, update your beneficiary information, and view or change your investment options, go to www.tiaa-cref.org/yale.
+To enroll in a retirement plan, update your beneficiary information, and view or change your investment options, go to the TIAA website.
 Log in instructions are provided on the website.
 First-time users will need to register for secure online access.

 If you have any questions regarding your retirement benefits, contact Employee Services at 203-432-5552.